pedrochiossi/academia-01-cinema/README.md

 ![screenshot](public/images/screenshot_cinema.png)

 ## About
 This is the first project of the Webjump Frontend academic course.
-It consists of a single page application that lists movies and tv shows based on popularity and exibition, using data from [TMDb](https://www.themoviedb.org/).
+It consists of a single page application that lists movies and tv shows based on popularity and exibition data from [TMDb](https://www.themoviedb.org/).

 The application also allows to add movies or tv shows to a favorites list.